 In a sea of greenlit reboots and fodder fraught with recycled ideas, inspired works tend to stand out.
 Enter Daniel Kwan and Daniel Scheinert, a pair of directors known collaboratively as 'Daniels'.
-We've followed their work for a few years, marveling at their quirky storytelling and visual effects ingenuity, jumping at the chance to talk with them about their new feature-length film 'Swiss Army Man' starring Daniel Radcliffe, Paul Dano, and Mary Elizabeth Winstead.
+We've followed their work for a few years, marveling at their quirky storytelling and visual effects ingenuity, jumped at the chance to talk with them about their new feature-length film 'Swiss Army Man', starring Daniel Radcliffe, Paul Dano, and Mary Elizabeth Winstead.

 We sat down with the pair (and some special guests) at the cafe bar at ArcLight Cinemas in Los Angeles.